 In addition to the NSPS, NESHAPs have also been developed for stationary combustion turbines and stationary reciprocating internal combustion engines (RICE).
 Both standards apply to engines at facilities that are major sources of HAP emissions.
 Title 40 CFR 63 Subpart YYYY, National Emission Standards for Hazardous Air Pollutants for Stationary Combustion Turbines, specifies the HAP emissions limits and operational limits for stationary combustion turbines located at a major source for HAPs.
-Likewise, 40 CFR 63 Subpart ZZZZ, National Emissions Standards for Hazardous Air Pollutants for Stationary Reciprocating Internal Combustion Engines (also known as RICE NESHAP), outlines the emissions limits and operational limits for both SI and CI reciprocating internal combustion engines.
+Likewise, 40 CFR 63 Subpart ZZZZ, National Emissions Standards for Hazardous Air Pollutants for Stationary Reciprocating Internal Combustion Engines (also known as RICE NESHAP), outlines the emissions limits and operational limits for both SI and CI RICE at both major and area sources.
 Consult the sections listed above in the CFR for more information or to verify that the engines located on site comply with these standards.